 Typical antipatterns

-Make one 'god-role admin' and try to close all access scenarios with it.
+Create one all-powerful admin role and try to cover every access scenario with it.

-Mix business attributes and security attributes without owner and without data contract.
+Mix business attributes and security attributes without an owner or a data contract.

-Build ReBAC without explainability: users do not understand why access is available or not.
+Build ReBAC without explainability: users cannot understand why access exists or is denied.

-Leave rights after org changes (offboarding/role change) without automatic revoke.
+Leave rights in place after organizational changes, offboarding, or role changes without automatic revocation.

 References